saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 ```

-You challenge, should you choose to accept it, is to add the locator
+Your challenge, should you choose to accept it, is to add the locator

-1. Navigate to [https://the-internet.herokuapp.com/challenging_dom](https://the-internet.herokuapp.com/challenging_dom) and right click on a button to open the inspector.
+* Navigate to [https://the-internet.herokuapp.com/challenging_dom](https://the-internet.herokuapp.com/challenging_dom) and right click on a button to open the inspector.
-2. Use the inspector to locate and test finding elements.
+* Use the inspector to locate and test finding elements.
 In this test we are going to click the green button, then the blue button, and then check to see what is on the red button at the end.

 #### Video
 Watch the video below to understand how the LocatorTest works: